coderwine/coderwine/README.md

 Greetings!

-I am currently a web dev instructor focused mainly on the fundamentals of javascript and digging deeper into React and Nodejs.

-I'm currently working on an fullstack application that will help people manage their own properties and organize their household needs.
-Of course, this is along with my desire to update my portfoio in the meanwhile.

-I'm will also be focusing on learning the AWS ecosystem so that I can properly utilize it for both my own needs and potentially for teaching purposes.

-That's me in a quick nutshell!
-I hope to include more later on.
-Thanks!
+I've been teaching the fundamentals of development since 2020.
+This includes full stack development focused within React and Node utilizing both a PERN and MERN stack.
+I also taught the fundamentals of C# during this time but find that my energy is best placed within the JavaScript realm and I enjoy simply building, planning, designing, and teaching it.

+I have several project ideas that I'm building out and detailing within my own GitBook that I aim to release as time permits (as I typically build outside of my full time job).

+Always aiming to improve!
+My aim is to focus on the AWS ecosystem and dive even further into various styling libraries to help keep my UX/UI skills in practice.

+As an aside, I enjoy learning and investing into real estate and working with people.
+I'm a guitarist (hobbyist) and avid board gamer.

-- 🔭 I’m currently working on skilling up.
+- 🔭 Always working on skilling up.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning AWS
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ewine/)
+- ⚡ Fun fact: I own 150 board games.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=coderwine&layout=compact)](https://github.com/coderwine/github-readme-stats)
 <!--